edfrance/edfrance.github.io/_pages/about.md

   - /about.html
 ---

-I am an nineth-semester student of Economics at the Pontificia Universidad Católica del Perú (PUCP).
-My main interests are chess, soccer, finance and data science.
+I am an economics student in the ninth semester of the Pontifical Catholic University of Peru.
+I consider myself passionate about Machine Learning, Finance, Data Science and Investing.